Nancyzt98/Web_Project_eHotel/README.md

-# Web Project: eHotel Web App
+# Web Project: eHotel Web Application
 ### The DBMS and the programming languages used in the application:
 * SQL, Java, HTML, JavaScript, PHP, CSS